What is Plantar Fasciitis?

 - Cover the rest of the foot in horizontal strips of tape to cover all of the skin apart from the toes

 Benefits of Sterotape Zinc Z.O. tape

 - Ultra-strong tape provides rigid support, even under stress

 - Excellent adhesion – will stay on for days to provide lasting support & long-term treatment

 - Ideal for everyday use as well as for preventing sporting injuries

 - Tears easily without the need for scissors

 This is the most important thing you can do to begin the recovery process.
 Although the pain may seem to reduce or temporarily go away when exercising – this will generally worsen the condition.
 Running with plantar fasciitis will result in inflammation and is detrimental to the natural healing process.

-A quick heel pain treatment which will help to reduce swelling and pain in the foot is applying an ice pack to the area for 15 minutes a few times a day.
-Use an ice bag or ice pack to avoid direct contact to the skin.
+A quick heel pain treatment that will help to reduce swelling and pain in the foot is applying an ice pack to the area for 15 minutes a few times a day.
+Use an ice bag or ice pack to avoid direct contact with the skin.